 Submit a Name to the Prayer Roll

 Anyone can call any LDS Temple or call Salt Lake toll-free at 1-800-453-3860 ext.
 22685.
 Submitted names stay on the prayer roll for two weeks.
-(Names cannot be submitted online.)
+Names can also be submitted online at:

 Prayer at the Veil